Fuse (electrical)

 In electronics and electrical engineering, a fuse is an electrical safety device that operates to provide overcurrent protection of an electrical circuit.
 Its essential component is a metal wire or strip that melts when too much current flows through it, thereby stopping or interrupting the current.
-It is a sacrificial device; once a fuse has operated it is an open circuit, and must be replaced or rewired, depending on its type.
+It is a sacrificial device; once a fuse has operated, it is an open circuit, and must be replaced or rewired, depending on its type.

 Fuses have been used as essential safety devices from the early days of electrical engineering.
 Today there are thousands of different fuse designs which have specific current and voltage ratings, breaking capacity, and response times, depending on the application.
 The time and current operating characteristics of fuses are chosen to provide adequate protection without needless interruption.
 Wiring regulations usually define a maximum fuse current rating for particular circuits.
-Short circuits, overloading, mismatched loads, or device failure are the prime or some of the reasons for fuse operation.
+A fuse can be used to mitigate short circuits, overloading, mismatched loads, or device failure.
 When a damaged live wire makes contact with a metal case that is connected to ground, a short circuit will form and the fuse will melt.

-A fuse is an automatic means of removing power from a faulty system; often abbreviated to ADS (Automatic Disconnection of Supply).
-Circuit breakers can be used as an alternative to fuses, but have significantly different characteristics.
+A fuse is an automatic means of removing power from a faulty system, often abbreviated to ADS (automatic disconnection of supply).
+Circuit breakers have replaced fuses in many contexts, but have significantly different characteristics, and fuses are still used when space, resiliency or cost are significant factors.

 History

-Breguet recommended the use of reduced-section conductors to protect telegraph stations from lightning strikes; by melting, the smaller wires would protect apparatus and wiring inside the building.
+Louis Clément François Breguet recommended the use of reduced-section conductors to protect telegraph stations from lightning strikes; by melting, the smaller wires would protect apparatus and wiring inside the building.
 A variety of wire or foil fusible elements were in use to protect telegraph cables and lighting installations as early as 1864.

 A fuse was patented by Thomas Edison in 1890 as part of his electric distribution system.